Ukiyo-e Prints

 Meadowhawk photographed by Regular Daddy

 "The ancient names akitsu and akitsu-mushi both mean 'autumn insect' and are still used to refer to all dragonflies of Japan.
 Although dragonflies fly throughout the summer months in Japan, they appear in great numbers in autumn, especially the red-colored Sympetrum species (meadowhawks), the ones most commonly written about in Japanese poetry.
-The colloquial name aka-tombo [赤蜻蛉 or あかとんぼ]... is actually used for many different species of red dragonflies found in Japan, including Sympetrum species."
+The colloquial name aka-tombo [赤蜻蛉]... is actually used for many different species of red dragonflies found in Japan, including Sympetrum species."
 (Ibid., p.
 31)

 Dragonfly of the Dead (Pantala flavescens) photographed by Dr. John C. Abbott